Rtaylo16/At-What-Cost-/README.md

 ## General info
 At what cost is an e-commerce application that optimizes the customer experience.
 This application is an online thrift store meant to stir up nostalgia.
-At What Cost provides a unique items that will keep you guessing what will show up next in the inventory.
+At What Cost provides unique items that will keep you guessing what will show up next in the inventory.